“I told myself I couldn’t possibly be having a heart attack.”

 The damage to Maggie’s heart is irreversible, and will impact what she can do for the rest of her life.

 But there was some good news.
 Maggie’s healthy lifestyle probably saved her.
-And thanks to research funded by the Heart Foundation, she is being treated with a class of drugs known as ACE inhibitors.
-These drugs are keeping Maggie symptom free even though her heart function is less than half what it used to be.
+And thanks to research funded by the Heart Foundation, she is being treated with a class of drugs known as ACE inhibitors, which can significantly reduce the risk of death in a person who has had a heart attack.

 “I’ve been given a second chance,” Maggie says.
 “I go to a special cardiac gym where they monitor me.
 With a combination of medication and exercise, the doctors hope my heart function won’t deteriorate any further.
 It’s a good motivation to get my tail out of bed and go to the gym.”Donate now